creator2104/NEUROFLIXGPT/README.md

 2nd lecture
 32. if we write /browse in url we will redirect to the browse page which is foolish
 33. we will useEffect of body to header component bcz header is present all over my app
 34. we also have to put it inside routerprovider so it would work there , so our header is inside the routes so navigate function will work over there
+35. Unauthorized Route Access
+36. fixed by giving it into header component and also into routerprovider and added routes in it